-Note 15 - Adoption of New Standard
+Note 15 - Adoption of New Accounting Standard

-As of July 1, 2021, the District adopted GASB Statement No. 87, Leases.
-The implementation of this standard establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-The Statement requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-As a result of this new standard, the opening balances of certain assets, liabilities and deferred inflows of resources were restated in addition to beginning net position was restated as follows:
+As of July 1, 2022, the District adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs).
+The implementation of this standard establishes that a SBITA results in a right-to-use subscription IT asset - an intangible asset - and a corresponding liability.
+The standard provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA.
+The Statement requires recognition of certain SBITA assets and liabilities for SBITAs that previously were recognized as outflows of resources based on the payment provisions of the contract.
+Beginning net position was restated to retroactively adopt the provisions of GASB Statement No. 96 as follows:

-Primary Government Net Position - Beginning Lease receivables Right-to-use leased assets, net of amortization Lease liabilities Deferred inflows of resources related to leases \$ 31,808,879 595,966 2,604,097 (2,806,848) (551,822) Net Position - Beginning, as Restated \$ 31,650,272
+Primary Government Net Position - Beginning Right-to-use leased assets, net of amortization Subscription IT arrangements \$ 72,234,934 2,960,809 (2,417,037) Net Position - Beginning, as Restated \$ 72,778,706

-Required Supplementary Information June 30, 2022
+Required Supplementary Information June 30, 2023 Pasadena Area Community College District